sshyran/wire-server-deploy-networkless/Setup-Resources.md

 * To download all of the packages, and create all of the indexes:
 ```
-sudo rm -rf apt_repository
+export CONTENTHOME=/home/wire/docker-squid4/docker-squid
-mkdir -p apt_repository/aptcache/etc/apt/
+sudo rm -rf $CONTENTHOME/apt_repository
-cp -a /etc/apt/trusted.gpg.d/ apt_repository/aptcache/etc/apt/
+mkdir -p $CONTENTHOME/apt_repository/aptcache/etc/apt/
-cp -a /etc/apt/trusted.gpg apt_repository/aptcache/etc/apt/
+cp -a /etc/apt/trusted.gpg* $CONTENTHOME/apt_repository/aptcache/etc/apt/
-fai-mirror -v -b -C fai_etc /home/wire/docker-squid4/docker-squid/apt_repository
+fai-mirror -v -b -C fai_etc $CONTENTHOME/apt_repository
-sudo chown -R www-data.www-data /home/wire/docker-squid4/docker-squid/apt_repository
+sudo chown -R www-data.www-data $CONTENTHOME/apt_repository
 ```

 ##### Making the repository available to clients:

-Your repository is now a directory, so follow the instructions in 'Raw Content/HTTP' steps above to serve it to the nodes in your cluster.
+Your repository is now a directory, so follow the instructions in 'Raw Content/HTTP' above to serve it to the nodes in your cluster.
 * Use 'apt.wire.com' for the name of your repository.
-* Point the '/apt' directory to '/home/wire/docker-squid4/docker-squid/apt_repository'
+* Point the '/apt' directory to '/home/wire/docker-squid4/docker-squid/apt_repository'.

 After you've done that, running 'curl apt.wire.com/apt/' on the admin node should show the contents of the apt repo.

-##### Configuring your target system to pull from the repository:
+##### Configuring a target system to pull from the repository:

-On each node in your cluster (kubernetes and non-kubernetes), move the original sources.list out of the way, and add a one line repository definition for this repo. afterward, disable gpg integrety checks for all repos, and run apt update.
+On each node you want to use this repository, move the original sources.list out of the way, and add a one line repository definition for this repo. afterward, disable gpg integrety checks for all repos, and run apt update.
 ```
 sudo mv /etc/apt/sources.list /etc/apt/sources.list.online
 sudo bash -c 'echo "deb http://apt.wire.com/apt/ bionic stable" >> /etc/apt/sources.list.d/apt.wire.com.sources.list'